What Is the Difference Between Mist, Fog and Mist?

 What is mist?

 In essence, mist is a congregation of tiny water droplets suspended in the air.
-These minuscule droplets are so fine that they almost seem to hover, creating a soft, hazy atmosphere.
+These minuscule droplets are so fine that they almost seem to hover, creating a soft, hazy atmosphere that gently envelops the environment.

-Unlike its denser sibling, fog, mist maintains a delicate and somewhat translucent appearance.
+Unlike its denser sibling, fog, mist maintains a delicate and somewhat translucent appearance, often lending an air of mystery to the surroundings.

 How does mist form?